JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 Contact forms (QR), waiting lists and business cards..

+Some people have been contacting me via EE registry https://ariregister.rik.ee/eng/company/

+Was wondering how were they able to get my email?

 ### Launching Webifyer

 One of the skills I enjoy learning more is about photography.